Back-to-School Laptop Check for Families

 Can this be handled through Quick Help?

-Quick Help is a good first step when you need guidance, triage or a sensible repair path.
+Quick Help is a good first step when you need guidance, review or a sensible repair path.
 It helps decide whether the issue is likely software, hardware, data, account or replacement related.